turingschool/backend-curriculum-site/module1/lessons/each.md

 And that works, right?

-But what are some of the problems inherent to this approach?
+What are some of the problems inherent to this approach?
 It wasn't too terrible to do with just three students in this array, but what if we had ten students?
 A hundred?
 A thousand?
 A million?

 When we have a solution that works for a small number of items, but it doesn't work for a large number of items, we say that _it doesn't scale_.
 We want to design solution that are dynamic, meaning they can work for various inputs.